-In these video diaries, more of which will be posted each week, we hear of the challenges and the rewards of living on the front line.
+In these video diaries, we hear of the challenges and the rewards of living on the front line.

 The Bishop of Taunton, Ruth Worsley, said: “We have rightly been appreciating our frontline NHS medical teams and care workers each Thursday.
 These stories from key workers across Somerset give us opportunity to hear directly from them how their faith is helping and being challenged by their experiences.
 Finding God’s grace and compassion feeding their own commitment – thank you!”

 Jan Zriel is a parish nurse in Frome

 Chris Cole is a volunteer in Weston super Mare

 Marlene Mason is a volunteer at the Quantock foodbank